Wrongful Death vs. Section 1983 Claims in Oklahoma

 Filing both claims isn't duplication—it's strategic.
 Each claim serves a different purpose and provides unique advantages.

-The federal claim has no cap.
-If the death was caused by egregious misconduct, damages can far exceed the $175K state cap.
+The federal claim has no GTCA cap.
+If the death was caused by egregious misconduct, damages can far exceed the state-law cap.
 Punitive damages against individual officers add further recovery.

 If the federal claim fails on the higher "deliberate indifference" standard, the state claim (requiring only negligence) can still succeed.
 You preserve multiple paths to recovery.